EDePasquale/DoubletDecon/README.md

 * downsample: allows for downsampling of cells when using full expression matrix (use with large datasets), default is "none".
 * sample_num: number of cells per cluster with downsampling with "even", percent of cluster with "prop".
 * only50: use only synthetic doublets created with 50%/50% mix of parent cells, as opposed to the extended option of 30%/70% and 70%/30%, default is TRUE.
+* min_uniq: minimum number of unique genes required for a cluster to be rescued, default is 4.

 #### Value ####